This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Hyperthyroidism is a condition that develops when your thyroid hormone levels are high.
 Thyroid hormones help control body temperature, heart rate, growth, and weight.

 - You have sudden chest pain or shortness of breath.

 - Your heart is beating faster than usual.

 - You feel like you are going to faint.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.

-- You run out of thyroid medicine or stopped taking it.
+- You run out of medicine or have stopped taking it.

 - You have questions or concerns about your condition or care.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2018 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.